AbdullahBM/phpfpm-nginx-helloworld/README.md

 ```sh
 minikube service phpfpm-nginx
 ```
-If it says "403 forbidden" add /hello.php after the address like this:
+Your app would now be opened in browser.
+If it says "403 forbidden", add /hello.php after the address like this:
-### IP:port/hello.php
+#### [IP]:[port]/hello.php